matplotlib/mplcairo/README.rst

 is currently the only way in which the webagg-based backends (e.g., Jupyter's inline widget) are supported.

-The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg:
+The ``examples`` directory contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg:

 - ``circle_markers.py`` and ``square_markers.py``: more accurate and faster
   marker stamping.